Spring 2026Container grown trees available for delivery from week commencing 11th May.

 The pears should be picked before they soften on the tree.

 Glou Morceau is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Glou Morceau.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Conference